tcassens/EnergyScopeTD-Eur/README.md

 ### 0. Pin the PyPSA-Eur base version

-Run the conversion workflow inside a specific PyPSA-Eur snapshot to guarantee reproducible inputs.
+Run the conversion workflow inside this specific PyPSA-Eur snapshot (3a058b40) to guarantee reproducible inputs.
 From your workspace root:

 ```bash
 git clone https://github.com/PyPSA/pypsa-eur.git